-5. Certificate of localisation
+5. Property’s certificate of localisation

-This document describes the property in a plan that shows the lot(s), main buildings and outbuildings.
-It also describes the state of the property in accordance with the applicable municipal laws and by-laws.
-You can have a certificate of localisation drawn up by a land surveyor.
+The certificate of localisation describes the property in a plan that shows the lot(s), main buildings and outbuildings.
+It also describes the state of the property, as per the applicable municipal laws and by-laws.
+This document, which protects both parties, is required for all real estate transactions in Quebec.

-6. Previous bill of sale
+7. Previous deed of sale